IFAKA/unwavering-focus/PRD.md

 * To ensure the extension is performant, secure, and user-friendly.
 * To implement Apple Watch design principles across all UI components for optimal glanceability and minimal interaction.
 * To provide immediate feedback for all user actions to reinforce the "Later" concept.
+* To implement great animations following Emil Kowalski's principles for natural, fast, and accessible motion.

 ### 3. Key Features & User Experience (UX)